deepbsd/AcquireCo/README.md

 # Testing

 Tests were not mentioned in the assignment, so I'm using my time for getting the app working.
 I can add some smoke tests later...

+# Technologies Used

+This app was created with Create-React-App and uses React, Redux, React Router Dom, and Thunk.

+# Requirements

+The app must be able to

+* View a list of targets
+* Edit an existing target
+* Create a new target
+* Delete an existing target

+Must use a modern JS framework--I use React.
+Data does *not* need to be persisted.
+Examples of data to be captured:
+* Status (eg, researching, pending approval, approved, declined)
+* Company Info  (OOPS!)
+* Key Contacts
+* Financial Performance

+I just noticed I didn't provide the Company Info!
+Maybe I can fix this quickly...

 # Status